didierrc/CompiComida/README.md

 ## General Description
 Get rid of the grocery list stress with the CompiComida App.
 Designed to simplify the meals planning and pantry management.
-It'll help you to create and organize your shopping list, discover new and delicious meals and to keep track of your pantry resources like expiracy dates!
+It'll help you to create and organize your shopping list, discover new and delicious meals and to keep track of your pantry resources like expire dates!
 And all in just one place.

 ![Grocery List Simpson](https://media2.giphy.com/media/l0G16KpPfcmdN1G1O/200w.gif?cid=6c09b952mnojk36mo1ony6m0eanf37mxp3klovbeeyy3yt24&ep=v1_gifs_search&rid=200w.gif&ct=g)